BOC Frequently Asked Questions

 What is a water right?

-All water, surface and ground water alike, are considered to be waters of the state.
+All water in Wyoming, surface and ground water alike, is considered to be waters of the state.
 The Wyoming State Engineer's Office (WSEO) administers water via a permitting system and regulates water according to priority.
 A water right can be acquired by submitting a permit application to the WSEO that details how and where the water will be put to beneficial use.
 A permit application must be approved before water can be appropriated by the applicant.

 How do I find when and where the next Board Meeting will be held?